 Belamcanda chinensis

 Blackberry Lily (Iris domestica) produces sprays of spotted orange flowers in summer followed by seed pods that split open to reveal clusters of shiny black seeds resembling blackberries.
 Formerly classified as Belamcanda chinensis.
-Starting at $19.95.
+For sale in St. Augustine, FL from $19.95.

 Plant Blackberry Lily in full sun to part shade; in NE Florida, afternoon shade is beneficial during peak summer heat to prevent leaf scorch.
 A minimum of 4–6 hours of direct sunlight produces the best flowering.